コンテンツにスキップ

 The exhibition traces the evolution of nudity through time and theme.

-This is Rodin's "The Kiss," the only piece that can be photographed.
+This is Rodin's "The Kiss," the only piece of art that can be photographed.

-You can view it from any angle in 360 degrees, and it's up to you how you frame it.
-Everyone searches for their own favorite angle and takes multiple pictures.
-This scene itself is like a work of art.
+You can view it from any angle, and it's up to you how you frame it.
+Everyone searches for their own favorite angle and takes multiple shots.
+The scene itself is like a work of art.

 *Shooting may be canceled depending on the congestion situation (Editor's note)

-Someone once said, "Warm, soft flesh carved from cold, hard marble."
-And that's exactly right.
-You'll want to touch the smooth skin, but of course, you're not allowed to touch the exhibits!
+Someone once said, "Warm, soft flesh carved from cold, hard marble," and that's exactly right.
+You'll be tempted to touch the smooth skin, but of course, you're not allowed to touch the exhibits!

-The exhibition clearly shows how, while nudes were previously only permitted in historical paintings depicting subjects from classical literature, mythology, and the Bible, they began to be depicted with more realistic themes over time.
+The exhibition clearly shows how, while nudes were previously only permitted in historical paintings based on classical literature, mythology, and the Bible, over time they began to be depicted with more realistic themes.

-However, as Cubism, Abstract Expressionism, and Surrealism began to emerge in the 20th century, a simple question began to cross my mind: "Is this sexy?"
-To the untrained eye, it's hard to tell which parts are actually naked women.
+However, with the rise of Cubism, Abstract Expressionism, and Surrealism in the 20th century, a simple question began to cross one's mind: "Is this sexy?"
+To the untrained eye, it's hard to tell where the naked woman is...

 The human body doesn't change that much over 100 or 200 years, but an artist's perspective is amazing.
-Before I could say "I get it" or "I don't get it," I was knocked down by the painters' overly free expressions.
+Before I could say "I understand" or "I don't understand," I was knocked down by the painters' overly free-flowing expressions.

-After touring the venue and returning to the entrance hall, there is a spot where you can take a commemorative photo with Leighton's "Psyche Bathing."
-Veils are prepared nearby, so you can take the same pose as the model and upload the photo to Instagram!
+After touring the venue and returning to the entrance hall, you'll find a spot where you can take a commemorative photo with Leighton's "Psyche Bathing."
+Veils are available nearby, so you can pose with the model and take a photo , then upload it to Instagram!

-The museum shop is stocked with British-style exhibition-exclusive goods such as tea and sweets, in reference to the "Nudes" exhibition, which is based on the Tate Museum's collection.
+The museum shop is stocked with British-style exhibition-exclusive goods such as tea and sweets, in reference to the "Nudes" exhibition, which is part of the Tate Museum's collection.

 We recommend the original mint candy from the "Nude Exhibition."
-If you're wondering "why?", take a hint: the package contains Rodin's "The Kiss."
-The answer is in the exhibition hall.
+If you're wondering why, take a hint: the packaging contains Rodin's "The Kiss."
+The answer is at the exhibition.

-Another fun thing about the Yokohama Museum of Art is the exhibition-only menu available at the cafe on the first floor.
-I was also attracted to the "roast beef sandwich," a traditional British dish, but this time I decided to have afternoon tea and ordered "milk tea."
-I was happy to see that it came with a piece of shortbread with a gentle sweetness.
+Another highlight of the Yokohama Museum of Art is the exhibition-only menu available at the cafe on the first floor.
+I was also attracted by the "roast beef sandwich," a traditional British dish, but this time I decided to have afternoon tea and ordered "milk tea."
+I was pleased to see that it came with a gently sweet shortbread.

-By the way, the special blend of tea and mugs that go well with milk can be purchased at the special shop at the exhibition.
+By the way, specially blended tea and mugs that go well with milk can be purchased at the special shop at the exhibition.

 NUDE - From the Tate Collection, UK